Salivary gland biopsy

 - Determine the type of tumor in a salivary gland lump.

 - Determine if the gland and tumor need to be removed.

-An open surgical biopsy of the glands in the lips or the parotid gland can also be performed to diagnose diseases such as Sjogren syndrome.
+An open surgical biopsy of the minor salivary glands in the lips or the parotid gland can also be performed to diagnose diseases such as Sjogren syndrome.

 How to Prepare for the Test

 There is no special preparation for a needle biopsy.
 However, you may be asked not to drink or eat anything for a few hours before the test.